-Juggling academic responsibilities like schoolwork, essays, college prep and after school activities — not to mention a social life — can certainly be challenging!
+Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
 However, Sylvan’s study skills program in the Houston region can help ensure your teen is well-equipped for this thrilling yet turbulent period in his or her life.
-We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management These skills can help set your child up for success in school, in college and in future careers.
-Find out how our tutoring experts in the Houston region can help your son or daughter achieve goals and conquer any workload.
+Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
+These skills can help set your child up for success in school, in college and in future careers.
+Get to know how our expert tutors in the Houston region can help your son or daughter accomplish goals and take on any workload confidently.

 We Can Help With All Kinds of Study Skills, Including: